status-im/specs/docs/draft/17-url-data.md

 ## Abstract

-This document describes serialization, compression and encoding of data within URLs, so the app links could carry enough information to help users with instant previewing and verifying of their contents even prior clicking or taking and action on the content.
+This document describes serialization, compression and encoding of data within URLs, so the app links could carry enough information to help users with instant previewing and verifying of their contents even prior clicking or taking an action on the content.

 ## Related scope